BettyCurl/taisa_project/README.md

-# This project is meant to build the internal database for TAISA to manage the service points
+This project is meant to build the database system for managing volunteer service points and status